klimbeta/klimbeta/docs/guide/Why/AddValue.md

 <!-- ---------------------------------------------------------------------------- -->
 ## BadgeValue

-- If climbers want to know their max Route Grade, then they'd probably want to know how [Difficult](/reference/Scoring/Difficulty/Overview) they can climb.
+- If Climbers want to know their max Route Grade, then they'd probably want to know how [Difficult](/reference/Scoring/Difficulty/Overview) they can climb.

 - Being the first person to person a BetaElement is like gaining the "Badge" of a First Ascent.
-- Get a perfect score on BetaComp's [tests](/tests/TestsOverview) to add to your CV when applying for climbing jobs.
+- Get a perfect score on BetaComp's [tests](/tests/TestsOverview) to add to your CV when applying for Climbing jobs.

 <!-- ---------------------------------------------------------------------------- -->
 ## Connects